Christina's Husband and Kid Opening Presents

 • Designed for employees, not entrepreneurs

-Work-life Harmony is like a smoothie… everything blends together intentionally, in proportions that work for you, creating something nourishing instead of chaotic.
-AND more importantly, you can shift the proportions to suit your current situation.
+Work-life harmony is like a smoothie — everything blends together intentionally, in proportions that work for you, creating something nourishing instead of chaotic.

 • Acknowledges work and life naturally blend